k37y/bug-verification/README.md

+### Bug works
-### Collection of scripts and files used for the bug works
+Collection of scripts and files used for the bug works